 In Connecticut, plaintiffs have two years from the date of the injury to file a medical malpractice lawsuit.
 The clock does not start ticking until the infant’s injury is discovered or reasonably should have been discovered.
 This is known as the “discovery of harm rule.”
 However, in our state, the discovery of harm rule will only extend the statute of limitations for one year.
 That means for any birth injury claim, you will only have up to three years to file.

-Contact a Connecticut Birth Injury Lawyer
+Contact Our Birth Injury Lawyer in Connecticut Today!

 At Kocian Law Group, we feel deeply for all of our clients, and especially for parents.
 No one anticipates that their child will be harmed during their momentous arrival, and every parent places an enormous trust in the doctors, nurses, and other professionals.
 When that trust is broken and the child is hurt due to negligence, our attorneys will be there to stand up for you.